-Patricia Kaersenhout participates in Diversity United – Contemporary European Art at Tempelhof Berlin opening 8 June 2021.
-Afterwards the show travels to the New Tretyakov Gallery Moscow (RU) and Palais de Tokyo, Paris (FR).
+Patricia Kaersenhout participates in Diversity United – Contemporary European Art at the New Tretyakov Gallery Moscow (RU), opening 22 November.
+Afterwards the show travels to Palais de Tokyo, Paris (FR).
+It was already at Tempelhof Berlin.

 An exhibition of the Foundation for Art and Culture, Bonn (DE) and the Tretyakov Gallery, Moscow.
 Curated by Simon Baker.